Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Introduction

 Furthermore, on top of dataset variability, prior work also differs markedly in feature extraction and performance reporting, which further complicates interpretation.
-On the feature side, studies span hand-crafted descriptors (e.g., MFCCs~(\citet{Botha_2018, Pahar2021, Pahar2022}) and other cepstral features~(\citet{Yellapu2023}), spectral/energy statistics~(\citet{Xu2023}), advanced spectrotemporal representations~\citet{Sharma2024}) as well as learned representations such as pretrained audio embeddings~(\citet{Pahar2022b}) or end-to-end spectrogram-based models~(\citet{Yadav2024}).
+On the feature side, studies span engineered descriptors (e.g., Mel-Frequency Cepstral Coefficients (MFCCs)~\citet{Botha_2018, Pahar2021, Pahar2022} and other cepstral features~\citet{Yellapu2023}, spectral/energy statistics~\citet{Xu2023}, advanced spectrotemporal representations~\citet{Sharma2024}) as well as learned representations such as pretrained audio embeddings~\citet{Pahar2022b} or end-to-end spectrogram-based models~\citet{Yadav2024}.
 The choice of machine-learning model is another major axis of variability across TB screening studies, spanning a wide spectrum of complexity.
-Classical tabular learners, such as logistic regression~(\citet{Botha_2018}), support vector machines~(\citet{Jember2023}), k-nearest neighbors~(\citet{Mahmood2024}), random forests~(\citet{Mahmood2024}), boosting methods and shallow neural networks~(\citet{kafentzis2023predicting}), are commonly paired with hand-crafted acoustic descriptors and clinical variables, often offering strong baselines with limited data and improved interpretability.
-In parallel, deep-learning approaches have been explored to learn representations directly from time–frequency inputs, including 1D and 2D CNNs on log-mel spectrograms~(\citet{Yadav2024}), temporal models that capture cough dynamics~(\citet{frost22_interspeech, Xu2023, Xu2024}), and transfer learning using pretrained audio encoders~(\citet{Pahar2022, Bao2023, Yadav2024}).
-All these choices are often coupled with different preprocessing decisions - segmentation strategy, denoising, amplitude normalization, silence trimming, and augmentation - that can substantially alter the information available to the classifier.
+Classical tabular learners, such as Logistic Regression~\citet{Botha_2018}, support vector machines~\citet{Jember2023}, k-nearest neighbors~\citet{Mahmood2024}, random forests~\citet{Mahmood2024}, boosting methods and shallow neural networks~\citet{kafentzis2023predicting}, are commonly paired with engineered acoustic descriptors and clinical variables, often offering strong baselines with limited data and improved interpretability.
+In parallel, deep-learning approaches have been explored to learn representations directly from time--frequency inputs, including 1D and 2D convolutional neural networks (CNNs) on log-mel spectrograms~\citet{Yadav2024}, temporal models that capture cough dynamics~\citet{frost22_interspeech, Xu2023, Xu2024}, and transfer learning using pretrained audio encoders~\citet{Pahar2022, Bao2023, Yadav2024}.
+All of these choices are often coupled with different preprocessing decisions---segmentation strategy, denoising, amplitude normalization, silence trimming, and augmentation---that can substantially alter the information available to the classifier.
+On the reporting side, papers adopt an inconsistent mix of metrics (accuracy, F1-score, sensitivity/specificity, {area under the receiver operating characteristic curve} (ROC-AUC), and operating point measures such as sensitivity at a fixed specificity), sometimes without stating the decision threshold selection procedure.
+Because screening is inherently an operating point problem, this heterogeneity makes it difficult to translate numbers into clinically meaningful comparisons.
+In our work, we propose a collection of well-known engineered features, comprising Mel-Frequency Cepstral Coefficients, Chroma features, and simple spectral features, obtained on a frame-by-frame basis.
+Features are then statistically summarized over time using distributional summary statistics (moments and percentiles).
+The resulting vector is fed (with or without its corresponding clinical data) to a simple linear model, the well-known Logistic Regression~\citet{esl}, and a strong non-linear learner, CatBoost~\citet{prokhorenkova2018catboost}, a machine learning (ML) algorithm for gradient boosting on decision trees, i.e., an ensemble method that combines many simple if--then decision rules, added sequentially to improve accuracy, into a single final prediction.
+Each model is evaluated on a series of well-known metrics, namely ROC-AUC, area under the precision--recall characteristics curve (PR-AUC), Sensitivity, Specificity, UAR, PPV, and NPV.
+Details are presented in Section~\ref{methodology}.